Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Single Hamilton-Jacobi equations

-\begin{proposition}\cite[Theorem 3]{Ni} Assume there is a viscosity solution $u_-$ of (\ref{hj}), then $T^+_t u_-$ is nonincreasing in $t$, and converges to $u_+$ uniformly.
-Here, the function $-u_+$ is a viscosity solution of (\ref{FE}).
-Thus, the existence of viscosity solutions of (\ref{FE}) is equivalent to the existence of viscosity solutions of (\ref{hj}).
+\begin{proposition}\cite[Theorem 3]{Ni} Assume there is a viscosity solution $u_-$ of (\ref{hjj}), then $T^+_t u_-$ is nonincreasing in $t$, and converges to $u_+$ uniformly.
+Thus, the existence of viscosity solutions of (\ref{FE}) is equivalent to the existence of viscosity solutions of (\ref{hjj}).
 Moreover, the projected Aubry set with respect to $u_-$

 is nonempty. \end{proposition}